 Rhode Island Off Grid Laws

 Rhode Island state offers many incentives for installing solar systems and has net metering for grid-tied systems.
-However, if you want to completely disconnect from the electric system, you may encounter legal issues.
-There is a state law that requires homes located within 300 feet of a power line to have “electric service.”
-It’s not clear whether this “electric service” can be your own solar power system.
-Further, there are laws that make it illegal to live in a home without any power at all.
+However, you may encounter legal issues if you want to disconnect from the electric system completely.
+State law requires homes within 300 feet of a power line to have “electric service.”
+It’s unclear whether this “electric service” can be your solar power system.
+Further, some laws make it illegal to live in a home without any power at all.

 Composting toilets are legal in Rhode Island, but waste must be buried or disposed of in another approved method.
-It is unlikely you will be able to disconnect from the sewage system, though, because a method must be provided for disposing of liquid wastes from sinks, showers, laundry, etc.
+It is unlikely you will be able to disconnect from the sewage system because a method must be provided for disposing of liquid wastes from sinks, showers, laundry, etc.

 See detailed Rhode Island Off Grid Laws

 South Carolina Off Grid Laws

 Off-grid solar is legal in South Carolina and is common in many remote parts of the state where it is not practical to connect to the grid.
 The state offers tax incentives for installing solar systems and has net metering for grid-tied systems.
 Read more here.